ASD-Blueprint/desktop.gov.au/patterns/byod.md

 **Mobile device access**

 * Allows access to some Microsoft 365 applications from personal mobile devices
-* Granular control of user policies, session controls using Microsoft Defender for Cloud Apps when protecting browser apps (requires E5 license level)
+* Granular control of user policies, session controls using Microsoft Defender for Cloud Apps when protecting browser apps
-* Intune Application Protection policies to enforce secure containerisation for company data  (available at E3 license level)
+* Intune Application Protection policies to enforce secure containerisation for company data
 * Conditional Access enforced Agency approved apps for Mobile Devices
 * Suits personas for ad-hoc access to Teams, SharePoint and Outlook on Android and iOS phone or tablet devices
 * Agencies to risk assess for their environment and data classification
-* This BYOD option is not recommended for use cases involving access to sensitive information.
+* This BYOD option is not recommended for use cases involving access to sensitive or classified information.

 **Virtual desktop**

-* Available for use with Microsoft 365 E3 or E5 licensing levels (requires Azure subscription)
+* Azure virtual desktop requires an Azure subscription
 * Uses Azure Virtual Desktop (AVD) to provide a desktop experience that closely matches the corporate desktop, including legacy application access
 * Supports any client device able to access AVD
 * Lower security risk approach compared to mobile device, but offers greater use cases